James Outman Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.34 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.36).

 © 2023 Data Skrive.
 All rights reserved.